-There are also several fantastic online sources that have a wealth of knowledge, recipes, and a dedicated MAK section for help and hints:
+Several fantastic online sources have a wealth of knowledge, recipes, and a dedicated MAK section for help and hints:

 Check out some of the websites listed above for more detailed information!

 Yes, with our FlameZone direct heat system!
 The funnel FlameZone system comes standard on all MAK Grills.
-It is available as an accessory for MAK Two-Star General Grills prior to serial number 3191, and for MAK One-Star General Grills serial numbers 1093-1692.
+It is available as an accessory for MAK Two-Star General Grills before serial number 3191 and MAK One-Star General Grills serial numbers 1093-1692.
 The funnel FlameZone allows you to create perfectly seared steaks, chops, burgers, and vegetables.
-We also have our Searing Grate accessory available for all current model MAK Grills.
-Our searing grates are made of hard anodized aircraft aluminum and get much hotter than standard stainless steel grates, creating perfect steak-house sear marks that many people love.
+Our Searing Grate accessory is available for all current model MAK Grills.
+Our searing grates are made of hard-anodized aircraft aluminum and get much hotter than standard stainless steel grates, creating perfect steak-house sear marks that many people love.

-This is more of a personal preference for people—some feel cleanup is easier with their grease pans lined with foil, others find cleaning simpler without messing with foil.
-If you DO foil, you want to make sure that you’re not blocking any air flow in the grill, and also that the foil allows the grease to flow freely into the grease runoff area.
+This is more of a personal preference for people—some feel cleanup is easier with their grease pans lined with foil, and others find cleaning simpler without messing with foil.
+If you DO foil, you want to make sure that you’re not blocking any airflow in the grill and also that the foil allows the grease to flow freely into the grease runoff area.

 If you are foiling over your Flame Zone area, be sure to contour the foil to the dimples, then poke a hole in each dimple to allow for the direct heat to pass through.

-If you are cold smoking items such as cheese, preheating the grill ensures a stable fire and the most clean smoke without heat possible.
+If you are cold-smoking items such as cheese, preheating the grill ensures a stable fire and the cleanest smoke without heat possible.